shyamkawale/Problem-Solver/src/Patterns/Trees/Trees.md

 - LevelOrder
   - with different levels
   - nulls(Use LinkedList)
+  - recursive preorder with depth

 - Identify a leaf Node

-- Indexing a Binary Tree
+- Indexing a Binary Tree (additional: with variation of indexing 0-n for any level of Tree)
+    - Width of BT problem.

-- Horizontal Distance, Level in DFS
+- Horizontal Distance, Level in DFS (see BT Views)

 - Construction of Tree ??

+- Track max, min of any branch(i.e all root-to-leaf branches)

 - Top-down -> from root node at the top to all the way down to the leaf node(s)
 - Bottom-up -> recursively go to the leaf node(s) and backtrack up to the root node one by one

+- LCA
+- Distance between 2 nodes
 - Parent Map and Graph BFS
+- Parent Map and Graph DFS

 ## Binary Search Tree (BST)